-Sure, you might be comfortable with a mid-tower mainly because of the compactness, but the thing here is that a mid-tower might not be able to fit components that are larger than usual.
+Sure, you might be comfortable with a mid-tower mainly because of the compactness, but you might not be able to fit components that are larger than usual.

 Therefore, if it is future proofing you are after, nothing will beat a full tower.

-Despite being notorious for their sheer size, there is no denying that full tower cases are still as popular as they used to be in the older days.
-Why else would manufacturers bring them out into the market.
+Despite being notorious for their sheer size, full tower cases are still as popular as they used to be in the older days.
+Why else would manufacturers bring them out into the market?

-The good news is that if you are looking for a full tower case, you will definitely have a lot of expandability, or future proofing if you want to be more dramatic.
+If you are looking for a full tower case, you will definitely have a lot of expand-ability, or future proofing if you want to be more dramatic.

 Simply because of the sheer size, and not just that, you can build 2 fully powered, and functional gaming PCs into one giant case.

 Additionally, the case is an absolute, monolithic beauty, and I can assure you that you will have a great experience building in the case.